BlogTechnical

 3. Heading hierarchy and content structure

-Each page should have exactly one H1 that describes the primary topic.
-H2s should represent major subtopics.
-H3s should represent subdivisions within H2 sections.
-Heading text should be descriptive and include relevant topic terms — AI crawlers use headings to understand content structure in the same way users do.
+Over-structuring and under-structuring both reduce citation probability, so the target band matters more than simply adding headings.
+Each page should have exactly one H1 describing the primary topic, H2s for major subtopics, and H3s for subdivisions within those sections.
+Heading text should be descriptive and include relevant topic terms — AI crawlers use headings to understand content structure the same way human readers do.

 4. Crawl rate and server stability